anupj/Apex-Code-Convention/README.md

 by the official [Java Coding Convention](http://www.oracle.com/technetwork/java/codeconv-138413.html) Some of the rules have been copied verbatim from this document.

-Note: If you have any suggestions or improvements, feel free to fork this project, or create an issue, or email me
+**Note**: If you have any suggestions or improvements, feel free to fork this project, or create an issue, or email me
       anup[dot]jadhav[at]gmail.com.